-Building a model for the weka page classifier
+Building a model for the smile page classifier

-To create the files pageclassifier.features and pageclassifier.model, you can use ACHE's command line.
-You will need positive (relevant) and negative (irrelevant) examples of web pages to train the page classifier.
+To create the necessary configuration files, you will need to gather positive (relevant) and negative (irrelevant) examples of web pages to train the page classifier.
 You should store the HTML content of each web page in a plain text file.
-These files should be placed in two directories, named positive and negative, which reside in another empty directory.
-You can see an example at config/sample_training_data.
+These files should be placed in two directories, named positive' and ''negative, which reside in another empty directory.
+See an example at config/sample_training_data.